backdrop-contrib/tinymce_paraafter/README.md

 ## Installation

 - Install this module using the official [Backdrop CMS instructions](https://docs.backdropcms.org/documentation/extend-with-modules)
-- Add the plugin and toolbar button to your editor profile
+- Add the plugin and toolbar button (or menu item) to your editor profile

 ## Issues